-More and more people are turning to LEDs for exterior lighting.
-LEDs offer a versatile, low energy alternative to standard outdoor lighting systems.
-LED bulbs also have a long life and are mercury-free, which makes them good for the environment.
+More and more people are turning to LED light bulbs for exterior lighting.
+LED light bulbs offer a versatile, low energy alternative to standard outdoor lighting systems.
+LED light bulbs also have a long life and are mercury-free, which makes them good for the environment.

-But before you use LEDs outdoors, you must check the IP rating of the fitting.
+But before you use LED light bulbs outdoors, you must check the IP rating of the fitting.
 This tells you whether the fitting can endure the weather conditions it’s likely to experience.
 In other words, the IP rating is a guide to electrical safety outdoors.

 IP stands for ingress protection.
 Some people also refer to it as international protection.
 The first meaning, however, best sums up what IP measures.
 It rates an electrical fitting for its ability to withstand solids penetrating it, and water seeping into it.
-These ratings apply to all outdoor lighting enclosures, including those for LEDs.
+These ratings apply to all outdoor lighting enclosures, including those for LED light bulbs.

 An IP rating consists of the letters “IP” followed by two numbers.
 The first number is from 0-6